Aliases for BTN3A3 Gene

 GeneCards Summary for BTN3A3 Gene

-BTN3A3 (Butyrophilin, Subfamily 3, Member A3) is a Protein Coding gene.
-An important paralog of this gene is BTNL9.
+BTN3A3 (Butyrophilin Subfamily 3 Member A3) is a Protein Coding gene.
+Among its related pathways are Immune System and Class I MHC mediated antigen processing and presentation.
+An important paralog of this gene is BTN3A1.

 UniProtKB/Swiss-Prot for BTN3A3 Gene